AdobeDocs/commerce-frontend-core/src/pages/guide/css/custom-preprocessor/add.md

 For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code.
 Create a new custom module for your customizations.

-For details about creating a module refer to the [Magento PHP Developer Guide]({{ page.baseurl }}/extension-dev-guide/bk-extension-dev-guide.html).
+For details about creating a module refer to the [PHP Developer Guide](https://developer.adobe.com/commerce/php/development/).

 ### Step by step instruction